 Unlike with Solomon Kane, I was somewhat familiar with Kull due to the 1997 Kevin Sorbo film, Kull the Conqueror.
 I saw that film a few years after it was released and I don’t remember liking it.
 This was when Sorbo was well known for the Hercules: The Legendary Journeys television show (which I quite liked at the time), and doing a sword-and-sorcery film was a natural fit for the actor.
 Interestingly, it was originally to be a Conan film but this didn’t work out for a number of reasons.
 The film itself is a mix of stories but is closest to the only Conan novel, The Hour of the Dragon (also known as Conan the Conqueror).
 This novel itself is a mishmash of previously written Conan stories.
 There are also elements of The Phoenix and the Sword, the first Conan story which was a re-write of the completed but previously rejected, By This Axe I Rule! — a Kull story!
 To add further confusion, the antagonist of the original Schwarzenegger Conan film, Thulsa Doom is actually from a Kull story too.

-As you shall see, the history of the film adaptions well reflects the confusing history of the source material.
+As you shall see, the history of the film adaptations well reflects the confusing history of the source material.

 Kull is one of the earliest of Howard’s characters to see success and the introduction to my edition (pictured above), notes that while he did not invent sword-and-sorcery, Kull was the first of what was to be his very influential contribution to it.
+However, after reading this, I am more inclined to give Howard direct credit for inventing this fantasy sub-genre.
 The first published story was The Shadow Kingdom, which is not only the best Kull story of all but also one of the best I’ve read of Howard.
 I couldn’t help but note the relevance today as Kull discovers his kingdom being secretly usurped by serpents that can appear as men.
 Think about it.
 Most Kull stories take place with him as a brooding barbarian king of the foreign empire of Valusia.
 Challenges to his rule are the focus of many of the stories and unlike Conan, there isn’t much of his life detailed before he became king.
 As already mentioned, one of these rejected stories was re-written as the first Conan story and Conan’s more familiar and entertaining youth became a focus of the later stories Howard wrote.

 The connection with Conan is more than this as the Hyborian world of Conan is one set long after Kull’s and the Cimmerians are descendants of his race.
 This brings us to what is perhaps the most absurd aspect of Kull’s character which I will quote from The Cat and the Skull which is also the story that introduces Thulsa Doom.